voyanceleadership/enneagram-assessment/src/content/types/type1.md

     • Stress Behavior: Ones become overly critical, Eights assert control to avoid vulnerability

 [Wing Types]
 Type 9: The Peacemaker Wing (1w9, aka "The Idealist"): More withdrawn, objective, and focused on principles.
+Personality: The One with a Nine wing tends to be more introverted and reflective.
+They often process their moral convictions internally before acting on them.
+Strengths:
+• More patient and composed when addressing problems
+• Better able to see multiple perspectives while maintaining principles
+• Natural ability to remain calm under pressure
+Challenges:
+• May struggle with assertiveness when action is needed
+• Can become too detached from emotions
+• Risk of passive-aggressive behavior when frustrated

 Type 2: The Helper Wing (1w2, aka "The Advocate"): More interpersonal, empathetic, and inclined to help others.
+Personality: The One with a Two wing is more people-oriented and expressive.
+They often channel their desire for improvement into helping and teaching others.
+Strengths:
+• Strong ability to connect principles with human impact
+• Natural teaching and mentoring abilities
+• Warm and engaging while maintaining standards
+Challenges:
+• May take on too much responsibility for others' growth
+• Can become overly invested in others' choices
+• Risk of emotional burnout from helping

 [Line Types]
 Type 4: The Individualist: Access to creativity and emotional depth.
+Healthy: At their best, Ones accessing their Four connection gain emotional awareness and creative expression while maintaining their principles.
+They become more accepting of imperfection and can see beauty in the process of growth.
+Average: When moderately stressed, they may become more self-conscious about their flaws and struggle with feelings of not measuring up to their ideals.
+Their self-criticism takes on a more personal, emotional tone.
+Unhealthy: Under significant stress, they may become melancholic and withdraw into self-absorption, feeling deeply flawed and unable to reach their ideals.

 Type 7: The Enthusiast: Access to playfulness and optimism.
+Healthy: In growth, Ones connecting to Seven energy become more spontaneous and joyful, maintaining their principles while finding pleasure in the present moment.
+They develop a more positive, optimistic approach to improvement.
+Average: When moderately stressed, they may oscillate between rigid control and impulsive escape from their standards, seeking distraction from their inner critic.
+Unhealthy: Under significant stress, they may become scattered and unfocused, using activity and pleasure-seeking to avoid their intense self-criticism and sense of failure.

 [Growth Practices]
 1. Practice self-compassion by accepting your imperfections as part of being human.